 Earn your first 100,000 Ultimate Rewards points

-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
-But you can potentially get even more value out of those points by using transfer partners such as British Airways to book American Airlines flights.
-This card also earns 2 points per dollar on travel and dining spend.
+The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three months is worth at least $1250.
+But you can potentially get even more value out of those points by using transfer partners.
 The annual fee is very reasonable at $95.
-Here are 36 great ways to redeem the bonus.
+Here are 37 great ways to redeem the bonus.

 If you have transferable points such as American Express Membership Rewards or Chase Ultimate Rewards points (or if you have miles in a Star Alliance airline program) these are the steps to book:

 - Figure out which airline partner results in the lowest redemption cost (remember, Chase UR has 3 Star Alliance partners and Amex MR has 4 Star Alliance partners)